fillest/rtmp_load/readme.md

 ## Design
+The design decisions were influenced by tight development time requirements :)
 There are three layers:
-* The C core that handles RTMP stream with [libav](http://libav.org/), [librtmp](http://rtmpdump.mplayerhq.hu/librtmp.3.html) and threads.
-It collects some metrics and writes it to stdout.
+* The C *core* that handles RTMP stream with [libav](http://libav.org/)/[librtmp](http://rtmpdump.mplayerhq.hu/librtmp.3.html) and OS threads.
+It collects some metrics and writes it to stdout
-* The Lua/LuaJIT scripting layer that manages threads and configuration
+* The Lua/LuaJIT *scripting layer* that manages threads and configuration
-* The Python script that launches the core, consumes the metrics from it and computes statistics
+* The Python *wrapper* script that launches the *core*, consumes the metrics from its stdout and pushes them to [Mistress stat server](https://github.com/fillest/mistress_stat)

-## Issues
+## Feedback
-Please submit any bugs or feedback to [the issue tracker](https://github.com/fillest/rtmp_load/issues)
+Please don't hesitate to submit any feedback to [the issue tracker](https://github.com/fillest/rtmp_load/issues)

 ## Development